djpittdj/kaggle/homesite/README.md

-best signle model before the merger into "A few with NO clue".
+# best signle model before the merger into "A few with NO clue".
+# Ranking after joining the team: 8th/1755